-- B. The social worker for the child.

-- C. Children over 12 subject to the review.

-- D. The Native American child's tribe, when applicable.
+- C. Children over 12 subject to the review. - D. The Native American child's Tribe and/or LICWAC, as applicable.

-- E. The private agency social worker responsible for placement of the child, when applicable.

-- F. The GAL for the child.
+- E. The private agency social worker responsible for placement of the child, when applicable. - F. The GAL for the child.